bioexcel/2020-10-cp2k_qmmm_intro/session_4/Session4_exercise.md

 quit
 ```

+Before executing tleap, we will need to remove any leftover connections in the
-Finally we execute tleap like this:
+`1c1e.protein.pdb` file.
+Once this is done, we execute tleap as before:

 ```
 $ tleap -f leap.in